A/N: Warning for more violence in this chapter.

 “And how do we know you’re gonna—,”

-The vendor collapsed on the ground, a tall man with a bloodstained sword standing over him.
+The vendor collapsed on the ground, a man with a bloodstained sword standing over him.
 He glanced at Gareth but didn’t otherwise pay him much attention, instead focusing on Tag.

 “Watch out for his knife,” Gareth mumbled from his spot on the ground.
-Tag’s blade flashed in the moonlight as its owner lunged, but the newcomer dropped his own weapon and sidestepped the attack easily, looking more like a dancer than a brawler, and caught Tag’s forearm.
+Tag’s blade flashed in the moonlight as its owner lunged, but the newcomer dropped his own weapon and sidestepped the attack easily, looking more like a dancer than a fighter, and caught Tag’s forearm.
 He twisted the limb until Tag cried out and dropped the knife.